motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-Today, Orbit realizes this strategy.
-It runs, syncs, searches -- does everything -- privately on your computer.
-We still need to finish some of the team-level syncing, but we have our guarantee in place: we'll never handle your data outside your computer.
+Today, Orbit runs, syncs, searches -- does everything -- privately on your computer.
+We still need to improve it's accuracy, but we have the guarantee in place: we'll never handle your data.
 You can even firewall Orbit just to be safe.

 ### The Features